eddyannobil/Assignment/README.md

 the suite in the "else" clause, if present, is executed, and the loop terminates.

-# .
-A "break" statement executed in the first suite terminates the loop
-without executing the "else" clause’s suite.
+2. A "break" statement executed in the first suite terminates the loop without executing the "else" clause’s suite.
 A "continue" statement executed in the first suite skips the rest of the suite and continues with the next item, or with the "else" clause if there is no next item.

-# .
-The for-loop makes assignments to the variables in the target list.
+3.  b The for-loop makes assignments to the variables in the target list.
 This overwrites all previous assignments to those variables including those made in the suite of the for-loop: